euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Moreover, GPU devices provide much more computing power in single precision than in double, this factor varies from 2 on high-end professional GPU like Nvida Tesla to 24 on most consumer grade devices.

-When using OpenCL for the GPU we used a compensated (or Kahan_summation), to reduce the error accumulation in the histogram summation (at the cost of more operations to be done).
+When using OpenCL for the GPU we used a compensated arithmetic (or Kahan_summation), to reduce the error accumulation in the histogram summation (at the cost of more operations to be done).
 This allows accurate results to be obtained on cheap hardware that performs calculations in single precision floating-point arithmetic (32 bits) which are available on consumer grade graphic cards.